yyan-listic/REPED-SARIX-page/content/authors/admin/_index.md

 user_groups:
   - Project-Coordinator
 ---
 Yajing Yan is an Associate Professor at the LISTIC Lab.
+She is the coordinator of the REPED-SARIX project.

+See her institutional page: https://www.univ-smb.fr/listic/pages-fr/yajing-yan-fr/